What is a landing page? Definition, objectives, and tips

 6. Testing and continuous optimization

-A/B testing is essential: change a headline, image, or CTA and compare performance.
-The HubSpot chapter highlights its central role in continuous improvement.
+A/B testing is essential: change a headline, visual, or CTA and compare performance.
+HubSpot emphasizes its central role in continuous improvement.

 To help you better understand what a landing page is, you can watch this video.
 It will give you a concrete idea of how it works, best practices to follow, and mistakes to avoid in order to maximize your conversions.